imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 #### `components/`

-- `Navbar.tsx`: Navigation bar component with theme toggle functionality and app branding.
+- `Navbar.tsx`: Navigation bar component with theme toggle functionality, layout controls, examples dropdown, render button, configuration panel toggle, panel visibility controls, and app branding with comprehensive JSDoc documentation.
-- `EditorLayout.tsx`: The main UI component that assembles the different panels (Library, Navigator, Code Editor, Component Preview, Style Editor).
+- `ExperimentalLayout.tsx`: The main UI component that assembles the different panels (Library, Navigator, Code Editor, Component Preview, Style Editor).
 It manages the resizing and collapsing state for these panels using react-resizable-panels.
 It also triggers the rendering process by calling `renderCodeToAst` and handles example loading.
-Includes active component selectors for proper multi-component data access, fullscreen mode with automatic panel hiding, floating dock for panel visibility controls, and enhanced layout management with persistent preferences.
+Includes active component selectors for proper multi-component data access, fullscreen mode with automatic panel hiding, floating dock for panel visibility controls, and enhanced...

 ##### `Canvas/`